Currently: Associate Professor, Japan Aerospace Exploration Agency

-Involved in several ESA, NASA, and JAXA press releases, on topics such as: the early mixing of iron into the intergalactic medium, the ongoing growth of the Perseus Cluster, activity of the supermassive central black hole in M87, and possible detection of a large-scale structure ﬁlament between the clusters Abell 222-223.
+Involved in several ESA, NASA, and JAXA press releases, on topics such as: discovery of a distant X-ray jet from a supermassive black hole, the early mixing of iron into the intergalactic medium, the ongoing growth of the Perseus Cluster, activity of the supermassive central black hole in M87, and possible detection of a large-scale structure ﬁlament between the clusters Abell 222-223.

 Awarded Person of the Year in December 2008 by the Romanian national daily newspaper Cotidianul.

 On Forbes Romania‘s “30 under 30” list for 2013.

 Included in the “New Europe 100” list of outstanding challengers

 who are leading world-class innovation from Central and Eastern Europe, compiled by respublica, Google, the Visegrad Fund, and the Financial Times in 2015.

 - Member of the Astro-H/Hitomi Science Working Group

 - Member of the NASA peer review panels for the Chandra X-ray Observatory and Hubble Space Telescope Target Allocation Committees

 - Refereed articles for ApJ, ApJ Letters, MNRAS, A&A, PASJ, and Nature

 - Served as co-organizer of the weekly Astrophysics Colloquia at KIPAC, Stanford University, as well as at ISAS/JAXA